onurqnel/MachineLearning/README.md

 - **Notes**: Statistics on baseball players, often used for regression and classification.

 ### Khan Gene Data
-- **Format**: Gene expression data, useful for clustering and classification tasks.
 - **Notes**: Includes labeled data for biological classification.

 ### NCI 60 Data
-- **Source**: Gene expression data from the NCI-60 cancer cell lines.
+- **Notes**: Gene expression data from the NCI-60 cancer cell lines.

 ### New York Stock Exchange Data
-- **Source**: Historical stock prices and trading data for modeling financial markets.
+- **Notes**: Historical stock prices and trading data for modeling financial markets.

 ### Orange Juice Data
-- **Source**: Data on sales of orange juice brands, used for classification.
+- **Notes**: Data on sales of orange juice brands, used for classification.

 ### Portfolio Data
 - **Notes**: Data on financial portfolios for optimization and analysis.

 ### Time-to-Publication Data
-- **Source**: Publication timelines and associated covariates.
+- **Notes**: Publication timelines and associated covariates.

 ### S&P Stock Market Data
-- **Source**: Historical data on the S&P stock market, used for forecasting and analysis.
+- **Notes**: Historical data on the S&P stock market, used for forecasting and analysis.

 ### Violent Crime Rates by US State
 - **Notes**: Crime statistics by state, often used in clustering and regression tasks.

 ### Mid-Atlantic Wage Data
-- **Source**: Data on wages in the Mid-Atlantic region, used for regression and exploration.
+- **Notes**: Data on wages in the Mid-Atlantic region, used for regression and exploration.

 ### Weekly S&P Stock Market Data
-- **Source**: Weekly S&P stock data for time series analysis.
+- **Notes**: Weekly S&P stock data for time series analysis.